Reheating process in the $R^2$ inflationary model with the baryogenesis scenario: Decays during the reheating

-\begin{itemize} \item It is assumed that three active neutrinos have the normal mass hierarchy: \(m_1 \ll m_{\text{sol}}\), \ \(m_2\simeq m_{\text{sol}} = \SI{0.009}{\eV}\),\ \(m_3\simeq m_{\text{atm}}=\SI{0.05}{\eV} \).
-Here, \(m_{\text{sol}}\) and \(m_{\text{atm}}\) are the values of the mass difference determined by the solar neutrino experiments and atmospheric neutrino experiments,, respectively \cite{gonzalez2012global}. \item This hierarchy is assumed to be explained by the mass hierarchy of three right-handed neutrinos: \(M_{N_1} \ll M_{N_2} \ll M_{N_3}\).
-That is, all the components of the Yukawa coupling matrix are of the same order. \item The mass of the right-handed Majorana neutrino is so heavy that the leptogenesis occurs non-thermally.
-In this scenario, throughout the history of the Universe, the right-handed Majorana neutrino is never thermalized. \item It is postulated that only the lightest \(N_1\) are produced by the decay of the scalaron during reheating.
-This can be achieved by the following mass configuration (see (\ref{eq:decay_rates_majorna}) and Fig.~\ref{fig:decayrate}): \(M_{N_1}<M/2<M_{N_2}<M_{N_3}\). \end{itemize}
+to suppress the contribution from the lighter Majorana neutrinos.
+The right lower off-diagonal components are irrelevant on (the hierarchy of) active neutrino mass unless they are too large, since their contributions are suppressed by the larger mass.
+To make baryogenesis efficient, we set they are of the same order of the anti-diagonal components, see \S ~\ref{subsec:baryon_asymmetry}.
+These assumptions define case A which will be adopted throughout \S \ref{sec:model_description}~-~\S \ref{sec:Connection_to_the_observation}.
+We consider the hierarchical case (case B) in \S \ref{sec:Yukawa_matrix}. \paragraph{\(\spadesuit\) Non-thermal leptogenesis:} The masses of the right-handed Majorana neutrino is so heavy that the leptogenesis occurs non-thermally.
+In this scenario, throughout the history of the Universe, the right-handed Majorana neutrino is never thermalized. \paragraph{\(\spadesuit\) Only lightest Majorana neutrino is produced by the inflaton decay.} For simplicity, it is postulated that only the lightest \(N_1\) are produced by the decay of the scalaron during reheating.
+This can be achieved by the following mass configuration (see (\ref{eq:decay_rates_majorna}) and Fig.~\ref{fig:decayrate}): \(M_{N_1}<M/2<M_{N_2}\).